phelps-sg/llm-cooperation/jupyter-book/background.md

 knowledge, the rational strategy is to defect, but experiments have shown that real people tend to cooperate, albeit conditionally, using strategies such as Tit-for-Tat.
-The fact that real people cooperate in these scenarios, despite the seemingly rational strategy to defect, highlights the importance of social norms in shaping human behavior.
+The fact that real people cooperate in these scenarios, despite the seemingly rational strategy to defect, highlights the importance of social norms in shaping human behavior {cite}`fehr2004third`.
 Norms can facilitate cooperative outcomes by providing a shared understanding of acceptable behavior and allowing for the enforcement of rules through social sanctions.

 In the context of AI alignment and non-zero-sum games, this underscores the importance of considering not only the